 Table 1 provides an overview of each wind farm development and their associated HMPs.
 What is clear from the summary is that the primary aims of the HMPs are related to restoration of peatland habitats, as well as other habitat enhancement for certain species of birds.
-The HMP's have a particular emphasis on protection, mitigation, compensation and enhancement to the qualifying species of the Caithness and Sutherland Peatlands SAC and SPA.
-It should similarly be noted that the area was inscribed as a WHS in July 2024 due to the unique landscape and natural heritage it supports.
+The HMPs have a particular emphasis on protection, mitigation, compensation and enhancement to the qualifying species of the Caithness and Sutherland Peatlands SAC and SPA, and these habitats are also part of the unique landscape and natural heritage of the Flow Country WHS.